Clearview AI, the facial recognition company that built a database of 3 billion+ harvested images, wouldn't exist "w/out Facebook, YouTube & Twitter."

 Of course, food factories are not only for organic food.
 There are plenty of food factories that grow produce with lots of pesticides.
 My point was that what regulators consider "organic" ("bio" in German) is often far from most people's conception of what organic means.
 Organic labeling is important, but it is not enough.

-I always had this picture of a beautiful natural setting when I thought of #organic farming.
+I always had this picture of a beautiful natural setting when I thought of farming.
 That's how it is so often portrayed.
-The reality in the #EU is that #organic produce comes from food factories that have the same impact on the ecosystem as any other massive factory.
+The reality in the is that produce comes from food factories that have the same impact on the ecosystem as any other massive factory.
 The whole area is paved and roofed, the soil, insect, and bird life is wiped out, and the crops are grown in highly controlled, factory conditions.
-Watch the industry video to see the whole picture https://vimeo.com/183478317
+Watch the industry video to see the whole picture vimeo.com/183478317

 @nat I applaud your effort to create a non-addictive fediverse app!
 I also think the anti-design term is problematic.
 User-centered design should be focused on what the user wants out of the tool.
 Few users want to become addicts, so the existing tools of user-centered design apply to making non-addictive software.
-The root of the problem comes from #SurveillanceCapitalism, where the customer pays for the user's attention, so the companies must keep users "engaged".
+The root of the problem comes from , where the customer pays for the user's attention, so the companies must keep users "engaged".
 This is unethical design.

 Just in case @Liberapay is your thing.